Get assistance with:

 - Sample Resume #9: "Cambrian Dalton," Bryn Mawr College student, major in Growth and Structure of Cities.

 A cover letter is a great chance to connect the dots for the reader and let them know essentials like how you found out about this opportunity, why you are interested in it and why you’d be a good fit for the industry/organization/position.
 It is also a great place to concisely show the employer your written communication skills.
 Because it shows your direct connection and framing to each unique employer and position, it is best to write a fresh cover letter each time.
 Make sure to proofread!

 For more tips review the Cover Letter Guide.

-Contact the CPD for assistance in learning how to create and refine this persuasive tool.
+Contact Career Engagement for assistance in learning how to create and refine this persuasive tool.

 Sample Cover Letters

 - Sample Cover Letter #1: "Mae Day," Bryn Mawr College student, major in biology.

 - Sample Cover Letter #2: "Brynn Ford," Bryn Mawr College student, major in psychology, minor in education.